mrvisser/Hilary-Wiki/Live-Activity-Streams.md

 });
 ```

 In this configuration, a new top-level configuration element "streams" exists to hold the names of streams as keys.
-Then you can define the router of the stream, and other aspects such as email, or perhaps stream-specific configuration properties in the future.
+Then you can define the router of the stream and other aspects such as email, or in the future stream-specific `groupBy` rules or other custom stream properties.

 This then allows us to introduce new streams.
 Using the use-case of "subscribe to content comment push notifications" as an example, here is how this could be configured: